 PORTC is multiplexed with several peripheral functions (Table 10-5).
 The pins have Schmitt Trigger input buffers.
-RC1 is normally configured by configuration bit, CCP2MX, as the default peripheral pin of the CCP2 module (default/erased state, CCP2MX = 1).
+RC1 is normally configured by configuration bit CCP2MX as the default peripheral pin of the CCP2 module (default/erased state, CCP2MX = 1).

 When enabling peripheral functions, care should be taken in defining TRIS bits for each PORTC pin.
 Some peripherals override the TRIS bit to make a pin an output, while other peripherals override the TRIS bit to make a pin an input.
-The user should refer to the corresponding peripheral section for additional information.
+The user should refer to the corresponding peripheral section for the correct TRIS bit settings.